 Once you know exactly which train you want, it can be cheaper and much easier to book Ouigo tickets either with OUI.sncf or (by far the easiest) Trainline.
 On Trainline, Ouigo tickets come up automatically in the main search, so if you’re searching for a route and a day that is covered by the network, you won’t miss out on this possible discount option.Check for Ouigo tickets on Trainline

-Trainline offers the same prices as the SNCF for Ouigo trains, except to some users browsing from outside Europe, in which case there may be a booking fee of about 3%.
-This fee can still be worth it considering the hassle of the SNCF sites and their issues with foreign credit cards.
+Trainline offers the same prices as the SNCF for Ouigo trains, though there may be a booking fee of a few percent.
+This fee can still be well worth it considering the hassle of the SNCF sites and their issues with foreign credit cards.

 In addition, the Ouigo system only allows credit cards with addresses in the following countries to purchase tickets on any platform (Trainline or SNCF itself):